Can You Grow Quinoa Plants From the Grocery Store Seeds?

-I set out today to answer this question – Can you grow quinoa from seed in the grocery store?
-I’m using the seed from a 4 pound bag of washed quinoa that I purchased at Costco.
+Today I set out to answer the following question – can you grow quinoa from seeds available in the grocery store?
+I’m using the seeds from a 4 pound bag of washed quinoa that I purchased at Costco.
 We’ve been eating so much quinoa and I want to know if the seed I have is viable for planting.
 I would love to have more of this wonderful grain in my food storage and be more self-reliant.

 There are similarities between quinoa and amaranth seed.
 Quinoa, however, is a cool weather crop and amaranth is a warm weather one.
 Salt Spring Seeds has information about quinoa growing conditions, planting times, harvesting and threshing.

-Quinoa grown in average garden soil will be four-feet to six-feet tall, while those grown in rich soil or compost may reach over eight feet.
-It responds best to a well-drained loam soil, but will do well in all but compacted clay soils.
+The quinoa plant, when grown in average garden soil, will be four-feet to six-feet tall.
+By contrast, those grown in rich soil or compost may reach over eight feet tall.
+The plant responds best to a well-drained loam soil, but will do well in all but compacted clay soils.

-You need to grow about 10 plants to make one pound of quinoa seed, so I decided to experiment with the seed by doing this simple seed proofing test.
+You need to grow about 10 plants in order to yield one pound of quinoa seed.
+So, I decided to experiment with the seed by doing this simple seed proofing test.

 The Seed Sprouting Technique:

-- // Get a paper towel and fold it in fourths
+- Take a paper towel and fold it into fourths.

-- // You have just created a mini greenhouse
+- Congratulations!
+You have just created a mini greenhouse.

 Grow Quinoa – the Seed Sprouting Results: